tpq/propr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-The `propr` package implements two analyses: proportionality and differential proportionality.

-Proportionality is a compositional alternative to correlation.
-It is introduced by Lovell et al., expounded by Erb & Notredame, and implemented by Quinn et al. (2017).
-Differential proportionality is a compositional alternative to differential abundance.
-It is introduced by Erb et al. (2017), and discussed further by Quinn et al. (2019).
-Compositional data analysis for genomics is reviewed by Quinn et al. (2018).
+## Attention!!

+If you have used `propr` previously, you will notice some changes.
+In version 5.0.0, I have completed a major revision of the code base to simplify the maintenance of `propr` going forward, including a restructure of back-end and front-end functionality.
+From the user’s perspective, you will notice a few changes.
+First, all supporting visualization functions are gone.
+They were poorly implemented and not backwards compatible.
+Instead, you can use the unified `getResults` wrapper to pull data from `propr` and `propd` objects to pipe to `ggplot2` for visualization.
+Second, many experimental functions have been removed, with the remaining ones all sharing the prefix `run`.
+The core routines called by the `propr` and `propd` functions remain unchanged.

+## Introduction

+The `propr` package provides an interface for 4 distinct approaches to compositional data analysis (CoDA): proportionality, differential proportionality, partial correlation, and ratio analysis.

 If you use this software, please cite our work.
-We don't get paid to make software, but your citations allow us to negotiate time allocation for software maintence and development.
+We don’t get paid to make software, but your citations help us to negotiate support for software maintenance and development.

 ``` r
 citation("propr")